LineageOS/lineage_wiki/_includes/templates/device_build.md

 export USE_CCACHE=1
 ```

 and adding that line to your `~/.bashrc` file.
-Then, specify the maximum amount of disk space you want [cache](https://ccache.samba.org/) to use
-by typing this from the top of your Android tree:
+Then, specify the maximum amount of disk space you want `ccache` to use by typing this from the top of your Android tree:

 ```
 prebuilts/misc/linux-x86/ccache/ccache -M 50G